Abhinav5383/jee-syllabus/physics.md

 - [] Identification of Diode.
 LED, Transistor.
 IC.
 Resistor.
 A capacitor from a mixed collection of such items.

-## Important Topics

-- [] Laws of Motion: Force and Inertia, Newton’s Laws of Motion
-- [] Gravitation: Universal law of gravitation, acceleration due to gravity
-- [] Properties of Solids and Liquids: Elastic behavior, Hooke’s Law, Young’s Modulus

 ## Chapter weightage

 | Chapters                             | Total Questions | Weightage |